 I began to wonder if the prominent role of religion in Maritime life constituted a double prejudice that CanLit possessed as a default – and so I resolved to submit a corona (crown of sonnets) about my dead mother to the prize.
 “Loss Sonnets” celebrates Elizabeth Margaret Neilson by representing her faith in complex ways.
 The sequence displays a faith that assisted her as she dealt with both systemic and direct misogyny she faced as a professional woman and as a wife.
 I sang her name in this long poem as a prayer.

 To this day I can’t understand how such poems are offensive or bad.
-After searching my motivations and realizing all I was trying to do was honour my mother and province but not sanctify them, I realized that any fear I had of submitting was because (1) I was being shamed, (2) that my mother’s world view was being shamed, and (3) that my identity as a Maritimer was being subtly shamed.
+After searching my motivations and realizing all I was trying to do was honour my mother and province but not sanctify them, I realized that any fear I had of submitting to a faith-underscored prize was because (1) I was being shamed, (2) that my mother’s world view was being shamed, and (3) that my identity as a Maritimer was being subtly shamed.
 So I submitted poetry to a panel of distinguished judges.
 Despite the predictions of the critics, the jury ultimately selected a work by a young Muslim woman for first prize and mine as a runner up.
 And I have the great satisfaction of being selected for second place by jury member George Elliott Clarke, a Maritime poet who is also one of my heroes.

 In that Facebook comment section that thankfully alerted me to the prize in the first place, Jared Bland and Mark Medley, the literary editors of the Globe and Mail, were asked by one poet, “Does this stuff matter?”
 Here’s my answer: It did to my mother, a good woman who worked hard every day of her life.
 And it does to me.
 I hope it continues to matter as much to others of all faiths who finally have a competitive place that they might send their work, and I challenge the Ross and Davis Mitchell Prize to maintain the prize as a diverse enterprise.